“No Army Can Stop An Idea Whose Time Has Come”

 Put it all together and you have company and a brand that’s made an indelible impact in our industry.

 At my previous company, EMC’s Syncplicity, we saw great success over the past three years delivering a solution to make enterprise software delightful and secure.
-But as I reflected on the problems I wanted to tackle, it became clear to me that what I really wanted to focus on in the next chapter of my career was that last key factor for building a successful company – broad distribution.

 I kept coming back to this deep passion to impact hundreds of millions of people.
 This is where the Box platform comes in and why this role is so exciting.